ant-design/ant-design/components/notification/demo/duration.md

 const openNotification = function () {
   const args = {
     message: 'This is the title',
-    description: 'I will be never closed automatically.I will be never closed automatically.I will be never closed automatically.',
+    description: 'I will never close automatically.I will be close automatically.I will never close automatically.',
     duration: 0,
   };
   notification.open(args);